cmaxw/devchat-eleventy/src/my-ruby-story/mrs-097-saverio-miroddi.md

 tags:
   - my_ruby_story
   - podcast
-  - Daniel Pritchett
+  - Saverio Miroddi
 ---
 Saverio Miroddi joins Charles Max Wood on this week's My Ruby Story.
+Saverio is a systems engineer and a backend programmer at Ticketsolve.

 **Host:** Charles Max Wood